icssc/peterportal-public-api/docs/REST-API/endpoints.md

         }
     ]
     ```
+??? example "400 Bad Request"

+    `/grades?year=2018&instructor=PATTIS, R.&department=I%26C SCI&quarter=Fall&number=33` returns

+    ``` JSON
+    {
+        "timestamp": "Thu, 31 Dec 2020 00:00:00 GMT",
+        "status": 400,
+        "error": "Bad Request: Invalid syntax in parameters", "message": "Invalid syntax found in parameters.
+Exception occured at '2018' in the [year] query value", }

+    ```

 ## Schedule

-To get schedule of classes data, please use this npm package https://github.com/icssc-projects/websoc-api made by one of our team member.
+To get schedule of classes data, please use this npm package https://github.com/icssc-projects/websoc-api made by one of our team members.
 This API allows access to school, department, course, and section data in a hierarchical JSON format.
 This module cannot be used on a browser as it uses a library called Camaro that uses features only available in NodeJS.

 We are planning to integrate this package onto the API, but it's scheduled for future release!